-This structure applies This structure applies to candidates who commence from 2021 240 credit points comprising: one subject at arch methods unit (20 credit points) 800 level (20 credit point) to be taken from the area of specialisation arch thesis or research portfolio (50,000 words or equivalent) (200 credit isation points) in To qualify for award of the degree of Doctor of Ministry a candidate shall complete at least 240 credit points.
-CONTENT OF THE COU IRSE OF STUDY CREDIT POINTS CORE SUBJECTS RES801 Survey of Research Methods RES802 Research Thesis 20 200 SPECIALISATION XXX806 Advanced Research in Discipline Area 20 RULES OF PROGRESSION Refer to candidature policy and procedure OTHER PROTOCOLS To be eligible to graduate, students must pass at least 120 credit points PRE-REQUISITES FOR SPECIFIC SUBJECTS SPECIFIC Pre-requisites are noted on the subject outline.
+This structure applies to candidates who commence from 2021

+The course consists of 240 credit points comprising:

+- one core research methods unit (20 credit points) - one subject at 800 level (20 credit point) to be taken from the area of specialisation - one core research thesis or research portfolio (50,000 words or equivalent) (200 credit points) in area of specialisation

+To qualify for award of the degree of Doctor of Ministry a candidate shall complete at least 240 credit points.

+CONTENT OF THE COURSE OF STUDY CREDIT POINTS CORE SUBJECTS RES801 Survey of Research Methods RES802 Research Thesis 20 200 SPECIALISATION XXX806 Advanced Research in Discipline Area 20 RULES OF PROGRESSION Refer to candidature policy and procedure.
+OTHER PROTOCOLS To be eligible to graduate, students must pass at least 120 credit points PRE-REQUISITES FOR SPECIFIC SUBJECTS Pre-requisites are noted on the subject outline.
 Students must have completed the pre-requisite to enrol in the subject.